qetr1ck-op/blog-source/source/_posts/Front-End-Interview-Questions.md

 if (!elem.lastChild) { ... }
 ```

-> How you would perform next operation: create element with content, append it, then insert it before some element, change text of it, remove it from DOM.
+> How you would perform next operation: create element with content, add `data-foo` attribute, append newly created element to whatever you want, then move it before some element, change text of it, remove it from DOM.
 How to clone an element?

 **Answer:** Use the next methods `document.createElement(tag)`, `el.innerHTML`, `parent.appendChild(el)`, `parent.insertBefore(el, someEl)`, `parent.removeChild(el)`